 So you have crossed the first hurdle and finished your Nurse Practitioner (NP) program – Congratulations!
-Next on your list of priorities is your certification exam.
+Next on your list of priorities is your FNP certification exam.
 If you are anything like me, the thought of a final, single, comprehensive test standing in the way before you can embark on the next phase of your career was both exciting and terrifying.
-As a newly certified NP, I’m here to share some advice on what study tools best prepare you for your big test.
+As a newly certified NP, I’m here to share some advice on what study tools best prepared me for the big test.

 If you were anything like me as a new grad, I was done with lectures.
 I had had enough of sitting down in classrooms for long hours being fed inexhaustible amounts of information.
 I preferred a much more flexible and mobile review option that I could digest in short durations any time or place – even while sitting by the pool as my children attended swim classes.
 So, review books were my preferred study method.
 Again, there are many options available and I recommend using two different sources to give you different perspectives on the exam.

-One reference I highly recommend is Maria Codina Leik’s Family Nurse Practitioner Certification Intensive Review: Fast Facts and Practice Questions.
+One reference I highly recommend is Maria Codina Leik’s Family Nurse Practitioner Certification Intensive Review: Comprehensive Exam Prep with Interactive Digital Prep and Robust Study Tools.
 Leik presents a thorough review across the lifespan in an organized concise, well written, easy to read format.
 She also includes nonclinical topics, such as ethical and legal issues and nursing research.
-Leik presents the information in a straight forward manner and uses lots of mnemonics to help you remember specific details.
+Leik presents the information in a straightforward manner and uses lots of mnemonics to help you remember specific details.
 What I liked the most about her book were the practice test questions.
 She provides more than 600 questions with rationales at the end of the book to test your knowledge.

 A word of caution: the latest edition does not include the updated guidelines for hypertension (although there were very few changes), and there are a few mistakes throughout the rationale, which are sometimes too basic in their explanations.